 WWW: You designed a collection of baby clothes for Sapling, which is coming out in August.
 How did that collaboration come about?

 JK: I met the co-founder Peta [Stinson] online on Twitter and Instagram, and I loved what she was doing and the idea of a nontoxic, sustainable line that I could really be hands-on with.
 I spent so much time, my whole heart dedicated to designing this collection.
 There are so many people now who do a “collection,” but it’s not really theirs; they are not actually doing it.
-And every single sketch, every single color palette, every single thing that you see came from me and my heart, and so that’s something that was really important.
+And every single sketch, every single colour palette, every single thing that you see came from me and my heart, and so that’s something that was really important.
 I wasn’t willing to collaborate with anybody that wasn’t going to allow me to really express something that was authentic to me.

 WWW: The prints are adorable!
 Where did the inspiration come from?